The Invasion of Ukraine Viewed through TikTok: A Dataset: Method

 We used the following search terms in our video collection: \\ \texttt{standwithukraine, russia, nato, putin, moscow, zelenskyy, stopwar, stopthewar, ukrainewar, ww3, \foreignlanguage{russian}{володимирзеленський, славаукраїні, путінхуйло, россия, війнавукраїні, зеленський, нівійні, війна, нетвойне, зеленский, путинхуйло}, \#denazification, \#specialmilitaryoperation, \#africansinukraine, \#putinspeech, \#whatshappeninginukraine}. \\

-We built the list of search terms via an initial qualitatively derived seed set of hashtags (the first ten) and collected videos tagged with these terms.
-We then looked at the ranked co-occurring hashtags in the videos to expand our set of search terms.
-Although we started with only English-language hashtags in the seed set, we realised that Ukrainian and Russian hashtags had the highest co-occurrences with our seed set of hashtags, so we added them as the next 10 search terms in the list.
+We used a \textquote{seed-and-snowball} approach to build the list of search terms, we did an initial qualitative search of TikTok, to find the most common hashtags used in popular videos related to the war, and we used this set as the seed set of hashtags (the first ten in the list above).
+We collected videos tagged with these terms.
+We then examined the ranked co-occurring hashtags in the collected video descriptions to expand our search terms.
+Although we started with only English-language hashtags in the seed set, we realised that Ukrainian and Russian hashtags had the highest co-occurrences with our seed set of hashtags, so we added them as the subsequent 10 search terms in the list.
 These search terms are not all strictly associated with the invasion of Ukraine, but in our initial explorations we found that, in general, the majority of content collected using the terms was pertinent.
 See Table \ref{tab:translations} for translations of the non-English search terms.

-Due to the limited search functionality of TikTok, only the most popular videos are provided for a search.
+Due to the limited search functionality of TikTok, only the most popular videos are provided as results for a search.
 So in order to find less popular videos, one needs to use less popular search terms.
 We were able to find five terms related to the invasion that had a small total view count, which we added to our search terms to get a set of videos with a range of view counts.
 Note these last five search terms are written with a hashtag, which is needed to increase the specificity of TikTok's fuzzy search engine for these less popular terms.

 Due to the fuzzy search functionality of TikTok, some of the videos returned by the search did not contain an exact search match and in some cases were completely unrelated.
 For example, in the most extreme case we observed, results for \textquote{denazification} mostly returned results for \textquote{derealization}, a topic unrelated to Ukraine.
-In this case, all videos with \textquote{derealization} were removed, due to the clear proliferation of completely unrelated videos.
-We found that after the removal of \textquote{derealization}, 95\% of the videos in the dataset included at least of our 25 keyword search terms.
-We leave in the 5\% of videos that do not contain one of our search terms, with the intuition that most of the time the fuzzy search functionality returns videos related to the war even when they did not contain exact search terms.
-If a cleaner dataset is required, the videos can easily by filtered to only include a more precise set of hashtags.
+In another instance, while searching for \textquote{nato} with this search method, TikTok returned videos with the keyword \textquote{naruto}, a popular anime.